 There are no stairs to enter the building and access the main floor.
 However, there is no elevator to the balcony.
-Dedicated seating for patrons who use wheelchairs is available on the main floor of the hall, and there is a handicapped-accessible restroom on the main floor.
+Dedicated seating for patrons who use wheelchairs is available on the main floor of the hall, and there is a private, accessible restroom on the main floor.
 Accessible stalls are also available in the general restrooms on the upper and lower levels.
-So that we can best assist you when you arrive, we suggest that patrons with limited mobility contact the box office prior to attending their concert.
+So that we can best assist you when you arrive, we suggest that patrons with mobility concerns contact the box office prior to attending their concert.

 Is coat check available at the hall?